Why Listing Early in the Week Helps Sellers

 What “listing early in the week” actually means

-In practice, listing early in the week usually means:
+In practice, an early-week launch usually means:

 • You go live on the MLS Monday–Wednesday